 You may be thinking, my firm has the intake process covered.
 We use live chat and we hired an after hours call center.
 We have taken steps to make sure that engage potential clients all the time.

-But, ask yourself, is that the level of responsiveness expected in 2020?
+But, ask yourself, is that the level of responsiveness expected today?

 As a consumer you expect instant assistance, and Amazon gives that to you.